 The home passed through several hands until it was acquired by Jacob Dvoor in 1920 who established a livestock operation specializing in horses and dairy cows.
 In 1999, as part of a series of transactions designed to preserve the Dvoor farm as open space, Herbert Dvoor sold the tract to the South Branch Watershed Association, which in turn, conveyed farmstead and surrounding acreage to the Hunterdon Land Trust.

-The farm house will be open from 9am to 1pm, Sunday, July 13th and 20th Regular hours: open for special events and by appointment There is no entrance fee www.hunterdonlandtrust.org 908-237-4582
+T Regular hours: open for special events and by appointment There is no entrance fee www.hunterdonlandtrust.org 908-237-4582

 BLACK RIVER RAILROAD MUSEUM